 - I’ve been on Twitter since 2007.

-If anything, twitter is an excellent poster child for Geoffrey Moore’s excellent 1991 book Crossing the Chasm that discussed the difficulties of moving technology product adoption from the early adopters to the early majority.
+If anything, Twitter is an excellent poster child for Geoffrey Moore’s excellent 1991 book Crossing the Chasm which discussed the difficulties of moving technology product adoption from the early adopters to the early majority.
 Twitter seems to have done it in just under a year.

 Answers please on a postcard, or a tweet, or simply comment below!